-"Therefore, brothers."
-He's talking to people who know Christ, people who are in the family of God, brothers.
+Notice verses 19-21, "Therefore, brothers."
+Stop there.
+He's talking to people who are in the family of God, brothers.
 If we're in God's family, we have two things.

-"Since we have confidence to enter the Most Holy Place by the blood of Jesus, by a new and living way opened for us through the curtain, that is, his body, and since we have a great priest over the house of God."
+"Therefore, brothers, since we have confidence to enter the holy places by the blood of Jesus, by the new and living way that he opened for us through the curtain, that is, through his flesh, and since we have a great priest over the house of God..."
+Stop there.
 Did you see the two resources?